only1ahmed/only1ahmed/README.md

 ## I am Ahmed Wesam, a Sophomore at Faculty Computer Science and Artificial Intelligence, Cairo University.
 ## - 🌱 I’m currently learning:
-- More advanced Data structres and Algorithms, Graph theory, linear algebra, Principals of databases, Web development and Agile.
+- More advanced Data structres and Algorithms, Graph theory, linear algebra, Principals of databases, Web development and Agile development cycle.

 <!-- - Programming consepts such as Structural Programming and OOP using C++ and How the memory works behind the scene.
 The different between Compiled Language like CPlusPlus (C++) and Interpreted Language like Python.